jsha/servercert/docs/BR.md

 This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

-The CA MUST follow this process when choosing an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:
+The CA MUST follow this process when choosing the an Authorization Domain Name "ADN" for validation of each applied-for FQDN or Wildcard Domain Name:

 0. Choose a validation method.
 If the applied-for FQDN or Wildcard Domain Name is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
 If the applied-for FQDN or Wildcard Domain Name is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance.
-1. Initialize A to the applied-for FQDN or Wildcard Domain Name.
+1. Initialize `A` to the applied-for FQDN or Wildcard Domain Name.
-2. Remove "\*." from the left-most portion of A, if present.
+2. Remove "\*." from the left-most portion of `A`, if present.
-3. Optionally, if the validation method allows CNAME lookups when choosing ADN, replace A with the result of a DNS CNAME lookup of A.
+3. Optionally, if the validation method allows CNAME lookups when choosing the ADN, replace `A` with the result of a DNS CNAME lookup of `A`.
-4. Initialize B to the Base Domain Name of A.
+4. Initialize `B` to the Base Domain Name of `A`.
-5. If the validation method allows pruning domain labels when choosing ADN, prune N Domain Labels from A, from left to right.
-The CA MUST choose a positive value of N such that B is either a suffix of or equal to the resulting A.
+5. If the validation method allows pruning domain labels when choosing the ADN, prune `N` Domain Labels from `A`, from left to right.
+The CA MUST choose a positive value of N such that `B` is either a suffix of or equal to the resulting `A`.
-6. Use A as the ADN for this validation.
+6. Use `A` as the ADN for this validation.

-When the is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.
+When the FQDN or Wildcard Domain Name is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation must have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions) of this document) prior to Certificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.